 From the beginning, I’ve used my efforts, successes and failures as lessons you can learn from as you start or run your own online business.
 So consider this post an overview of my plans for a new year, approximately 15 months after starting my business.

 The year 2012 was exciting, eye-opening, stressful and exhilarating all wrapped into one.
 It was an amazing experience that I won’t soon forget.

 My business has been evolving at a breakneck pace.
 Most is behind the scenes and hardly noticeable.
 But I’m constantly tweaking, constantly strategizing, constantly partnering.

 And so, with 2012 in our rearview mirrors, here are the things that I am going to focus on in 2013.
-I spoke about these a bit in a recent podcast, and you can listen here:

 Write Less, Publish More

 I accomplished nearly everything I set out to accomplish — and more — with my blog in 2012.
 I’ve established a solid foundation of more than 400 pieces of content and 5,000 subscribers.
 I could slow down my publishing and would continue to benefit from the hard work I put in last year.